PaulTran47/paultran47.github.io/fonts/README.md

 ## Overview
 Fonts used are [JetBrains Mono](https://www.jetbrains.com/lp/mono/) in 400, 700; normal.

-Fonts downloaded and self-hosted using the [google-webfonts-helper tool](https://github.com/majodev/google-webfonts-helper).
+The .woff2 and .ttf web font files are downloaded from the [JetBrains Mono GitHub repo](https://github.com/JetBrains/JetBrainsMono).
+These are then converted to .woff, .svg, and .eot web font files using [FontSquirrel](https://www.fontsquirrel.com/tools/webfont-generator).

 All of the files are to ensure most browsers render webfonts (with system font "Courier New" as a fallback).
 Supported browsers include: